dudash/openshiftexamples-cicdpipeline/README.md

 	* via tagging images?
 * Can everyone do anything with Jenkins or will you define roles and SCC/RoleBindinds to restrict actions?
 * Will you use [slave builders][4]?
+* Where is the Jenkinsfile?
+	* in git - easy to manage independently
-* Where is the Jenkinsfile: in git, embeded in an OpenShift BuildConfig template
+	* embeded in an OpenShift BuildConfig template - doesn't reqire a git fetch
 * What OpenShift integration hooks will you use?
 * Does production have a separate cluster?
 * Do you want to roll your own Jenkins image?